Controversy over right-wing publishers at Frankfurt Book Fair | DW | 21.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-"No space for Nazis" urges Jasmina Kuhnke — a Black writer who has cancelled participation in the major trade event.
+"No space for Nazis," urges Jasmina Kuhnke — a Black writer who has canceled participation in the major trade event.
 Frankfurt Book Fair, however, insists on freedom of opinion.

 Director Jürgen Boos has asserted freedom of expression in defense of the presence of the Dresden-based new-right publishing house Jungeuropa at the Frankfurt Book Fair.

-Not everyone agrees with his point of view, including the Black author Jasmina Kuhnke, who has cancelled participation in the ARD Book Night, a venue where she planned to present her debut novel Schwarzes Herz (Black Heart).
+Not everyone agrees with his point of view, including the Black author Jasmina Kuhnke, who has canceled participation in the ARD Book Night, a venue where she planned to present her debut novel, Schwarzes Herz (Black Heart).
 On Twitter, she expressed outrage at the turn of events.

 As head of the far-right community project "One Percent for Our Country," Philip Stein wrote openly that she should be deported, Kuhnke says.
 Conceivably, right-wing extremists will also visit the book fair, which makes the threat omnipresent for her, she says.